criswait/credit-risk-classification/README.md

 ## Summary
 The logistic regression model demonstrated strong performance, particularly for predicting healthy loans (0), achieving perfect precision, recall, and F1-score.
 It also performed well in predicting high-risk loans (1), with a recall of 91% and an F1-score of 0.88.
 This indicates that the model successfully identifies the majority of high-risk loans while maintaining a low rate of false positives.

-##Recommendation:
+## Recommendation
-The logistic regression model is suitable for deployment in this credit risk analysis context.
-However, improvements can be made to better address the imbalance in the dataset and further enhance the prediction of high-risk loans.
+The logistic regression model is suitable for deployment in this context of credit risk analysis.
+However, improvements can be made to address the imbalance in the dataset better and further enhance the prediction of high-risk loans.
 Techniques such as oversampling the minority class or using class weights could be explored to improve the precision for high-risk loans.

 Given the financial implications of misclassifying high-risk loans, prioritizing recall for class 1 is critical to minimize missed defaults.
 Therefore, the current model provides a solid baseline but should be fine-tuned for optimal performance in real-world applications.